realdcre/realdcre/README.md

 I am realdcre, but you can call me dcre.
 I am a developer and tech-interested person from germany.
 I code in Python, Java, C, C++, C# and a few others...

-*i am like most programmers, so dont ask about my code...
-XD*

 🔭  Currently working on: Creating a AIO-Install guide for W10 IoT Enterprise LTSC